Back to blog

 Hi Thomas,

-I'm just writing to follow up on my previous email about our link-building services.
-I emailed you a few days ago and haven't received a response yet, so I just wanted to make sure that you received it.
+I'm following up on my previous email about our link-building services.
+I emailed you a few days ago and haven't received a response, so I want to confirm you received it.

-Once again, we offer various link-building services designed to help improve your website's SEO.
+We offer link-building services to improve your website's SEO.

-Our team of experts would be more than happy to discuss the different options with you in more detail and answer any questions you might have.
+Our team of experts is happy to discuss options and answer any questions you have.

-If you're interested in learning more about our services or if you have any questions, please don't hesitate to contact us.
+If you're interested in our services or have questions, please contact us.

-This will be our last follow-up email.
-If we don't hear back from you within the next 48 hours, we will assume that you are not interested and will take no further action.
+This is our last follow-up email.
+If we don't hear back within 48 hours, we will assume you are not interested and will take no further action.

 Thank you for your time,